 Imperial Tribute appeals to lots of whisky fans.
 I've created dozens of whiskies, including Johnnie Walker Blue Label.
 So I know a thing or two about what whisky drinkers like.

 You can personalise Imperial Tribute.
 We'll print recipient's name on the bottle, the certificate and we'll also make a card with your message.
-It makes giving a whisky gift easy.
+It makes giving a whisky gift in 2022 easy.

 The inspiration behind Imperial Tribute

 Imperial Tribute started when I was developing some super-premium whiskies for Glenmorangie.
 I looked out the window and thought: 'why don't I design a whisky this for myself?'

 So, I asked Glenmorangie to pay me in whisky casks for my work.
 I wanted to use the casks to make the perfect whisky gift.
 That's what set me down the road of starting my own boutique malt whisky company.

 My goal was to crate a brilliant scotch by blending malt whiskies.
 Johnnie Walker Green Label, which I designed, showed the depth of flavour you get by blending and layering different malt whiskies.
 A lot of people didn't think it would work.
 But it did.
 And it was terrific.